tttol/mos3/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to MOS3.
-This is a Contribution guidelines.
+These are the contribution guidelines.
 Please read through this document before submitting any issues or pull requests.

 ## Contributing via Pull Requests